-Save money by making gifts from your leftover fabrics or even make something for yourself or your fur baby.
+Save money by making small sewing projects that are gifts from your leftover fabrics or even make something for yourself or your fur baby.

 My favorite is the dog bandana.
 I’ve made lots of these for my Moodle puppy.
 Her shaggy fur means that regular collars don’t show up so I like the bandana for a pop of color.
 The pattern has 4 sizes of bandana as I know many of you will have larger dogs than my tiny fluff ball.